ncocana/proyecto-pydevops/README.md

 # Introduction

-This is a project of the first evaluation in the first year in Web application development.
+The excessive number of cars on the roads of the Balearic Islands has become a problem, especially in the high tourist season and in certain areas.
+To try to alleviate this situation, the Government of the Balearic Islands is considering various measures, including promoting the use of rental bicycles instead of rental cars.

-The aim of this project is to create a webpage of rental bycicles where local people and tourists can check if there are bycicles to rent in an area.
-And you will ask: why bycicles?
+The idea is to create a platform where local people and tourists can check the availability of rental bikes in an area.
+It is about building an aggregator where companies could use their fleet of bicycles.

-Well, this is because the excessive numbers of cars in Palma of Mallorca, Balearic Islands.
-The idea is to promote the use of bycicles instead of cars.
+As students of the first year of the Higher Degree in Web Application Development, our project consists in creating a no-relational database using MongoDB and extracting the data with the purporse of inserting it on the webpage we will create using a Python.
+This Python program creates the HTML of the webpage while inserting the data of the database on them.
+This HTML will be automatically created on a folder called "docs" with all the other files needed for the webpage to properly display (CSS, images, videos, etc).
+Finally, the webpage will be deployed through GitHub Pages (this is why the files of the webpage need to be on a folder called "docs", so Pages can properly show the webpage).

 # Development